 Guidelines for Course Reserves

-- Faculty members select either a 2-hour, 24-hour, or 3-day circulation period.
+- Faculty members select either a 3-hour, overnight, 3-day, or 1-week circulation period.
 Personal and library-owned materials may be placed on Print Reserves.

 - By submitting a reserve request, the instructor accepts responsibility for copyright compliance.
 The Libraries may refuse materials for reserve, or remove materials already on reserve, for legal or administrative concerns.
 See below to determine whether materials are eligible and meet Fair Use provisions.